-The sustainability financial statements of the Agency as of and for the years ended January 1, 2017 and 2016 were audited by other auditors.
-Those auditors' report, dated November 9, 2017, expressed an unmodified opinion on those financial statements and included an emphasis of matter paragraph that describe the assumptions upon which the sustainability financial statements are based discussed in Note 17 to the financial statements.
+The sustainability financial statements of the Agency as of and for the year ended January 1, 2017 were audited by other auditors.
+That auditors' report, dated November 9, 2017, expressed an unmodified opinion on those 2017 financial statements and included an emphasis of matter paragraph that described the assumptions upon which the sustainability financial statements are based discussed in Note 17 to the financial statements.